ultrapacer/core/src/docs/course.md

 By default, ultraPacer will utilize elevation data from the GPX file (if present) or Strava Route.
 Alternatively, elevation can be sourced from Google or the Elevation API using this selection.
-If a file was used that does not contain elevation, the source will default to Google.
+If a file was used that does not contain elevation, the source will default to Google.\
+Note that if using Google elevation, elevations may not be exported in GPX files.

 ###### Source Stats
 This box lists the length/gain/loss statistics of the source(s) used.